AppleTreeNFT/AppleTreeNFT-Whitepaper/README.md

 Unlike other NFTs, apple tree NFTs grow APPLE token over time.
 This APPLE can periodically be can be harvested (ie. minted) by the owner of the tree, and some APPLE token goes right into the owner's wallet.

-_Imagine "Farmville" but with crypto..._
+_Think "farming simulator" but with real crypto being grown!_

 <br/>